 It’s Female Founder Friday and I’m delighted to share the startup story of serial woman entrepreneur, Ronit Avni.
 Ronit is the founder of Localized, a new platform geared for the 100 million students in emerging markets whose schools don’t have alumni networks, career services infrastructure or access to employers.
 Localized specifically targets STEM and business-focused schools to help students access career guidance, industry insights from global professionals who share language, culture and roots.
-The platform then connects students to employers looking to hire talent in these growth markets.
+The platform then connects students to employers looking to hire talent in these growth markets, increasing mba career paths for all that study business degrees.

 When I met Ronit, I was struck by her both her passion and intelligence.
 When she spoke about Localized I could hear the layers of industry research, personal experience, and love for the problem she is solving.
 I was impressed enough to jump at the chance to highlight her in today’s Female Founder Friday!